stho32/SqlAutomator/README.md

 - or execute an external program using the results as parameters
 - 1 row at a time
 - or maybe exporting everything into a csv and calling a program once
+- define a take action if t-sql-script you can further fine tune when an action should be performed

 Sql Queries and Actions can be executed within the same sql connection or not (for interdatabase transfers).